 Weight: 2lbs / 0.9kg

-The Free Hikers are probably the lightest hiking boots weâve ever come across.
-Not only do they incorporate the same boost technology that makes their running shoes so popular but they also utilise primeknit uppers, like those seen in the Ultraboost range.
-The result is a ridiculously comfortable and flexible boot which feels like youâre wearing a trainer.
+The Free Hikers GTX is probably the lightest feeling hiking boot weâve ever come across.
+Not only does it incorporate the same boost technology that makes adidas running shoes so popular, but it also utilizes a Primeknit uppers, like those seen in the Ultraboost range.
+The result is a ridiculously comfortable and flexible boot that feels like youâre wearing a trainer.

 Weight: 1.9lbs / 0.8kg